 Overview

-At a high level, the Nuon platform consists of a Control Plane, remotely controlling Runners deployed into different accounts.
+At a high level, the Nuon platform consists of a Control Plane, remotely controlling Runners deployed into different customer accounts.
 The Control Plane does not send commands to the Runners.
-Instead, the Runners poll the Control Plane, waiting to be told to run a job.
+Instead, the Runners are egress-only and poll the Control Plane, waiting to be told to run a job.
 This allows the Control Plane to orchestrate jobs for all the Runners, without having any access to the accounts the Runners are hosted in.
 No cross-account access is required to provision, maintain, and deprovision an install.

-The Nuon Runner
+The Install Runner

-The Runner itself is pretty simple.
+The Install Runner itself is pretty simple.
 It is a stateless, stand-alone Golang binary, and it does three things:- Polls the Control Plane for jobs.

 - Runs jobs.